Taika Waititi Named As Director, Co-Writer Of New ‘Star Wars’ Film

 — Star Wars (@starwars) May 4, 2020

-Since The Hunt for Wilderpeople director is so popular, it is not surprising that the majority of responses to the official announcement tweet were overwhelmingly positive.
+Since Waititi is so popular, it is not surprising that the majority of responses to the official announcement tweet were overwhelmingly positive.
 With an hour of being posted, the tweet amassed more than 11,800 likes and more than 4,400 comments.

 “Im so excited.
 I loved Krysty’s work on ‘1917’ too!
 I can see Taika doing something refreshing with ‘Star Wars,'” wrote one fan.